Duber/duber.github.io/_posts/2016-09-24-disable-azure-webjobs.markdown

 <blockquote>WEBJOBS_STOPPED = 1</blockquote>

 Keep in mind that, otherwise, webjobs may run even when the app is stopped.
+With this setting they won't work even if you run them manually.

 Where does this magic come from ?
 From kudu's documentation: [link](https://github.com/projectkudu/kudu/wiki/Web-Jobs){: target="_blank" }